Jan.10 – Feb.10, 2023

-Commencing in January, 2020, Bassidi will host a drum and dance tour to Bamako, offering music and dance students the chance to study with him and his percussion group, Bwazan, Mali’s leading percussion group.
-Alongside Bwazan, Bassidi is excited to invite two of Mali’s world-renown djembe players, ‘Petit’ Adama Diarra and Karim Coulibali as part-time teachers on this tour.
-This is a rare opportunity to immerse yourself in Mali’s vibrant musical culture and traditions, and to share in the lives of Bassidi’s griot family and wider community who will warmly welcome you.
+Bassidi hosts formal drum and dance tours to Bamako, offering international music and dance students the chance to study with him and his percussion group, Bwazan, Mali’s leading percussion group.

+Bassidi has over 15 years experience welcoming international students to Bamako for one-on-one music and dance tuition and group workshops.
+This is a rare opportunity to immerse yourself in Mali’s vibrant musical culture and traditions, and to share in the lives of Bassidi’s griot family and wider community who will warmly welcome you in as family.

-Students of all levels are invited on this tour, beginners through to professional musicians.
-Tuition is offered in the djembe, doun doun, balafon, kamaln n’goni, tamani (talking drum), and traditional dance.
-Students will participate in four hours of intensive study a day, Monday through to Saturday, and are invited to train with Bwazan during their weekly rehearsals, three days a week.
-Students will extend their musicianship, dexterity and technique of their chosen instrument/s, and will develop a deeper understanding of the authentic traditions and cultural context in which it is played in Mali and the wider region.
+Students of all levels are invited on this 4-week tour, beginners through to professional musicians.
+Tuition is offered in the djembe, doun doun, balafon, kamaln n’goni, tamani (talking drum), and traditional dance (the study of other instruments and/or art forms can be arranged through Bassidi’s varied music/artisan networks).
+Students can choose how many weeks they wish to attend and are offered four hours of intensive study a day, Monday through to Saturday.
+On top of these study hours, students are invited to train with Bwazan during their 2-3 hour rehearsals, three days a week.
+Students will extend their musicianship, dexterity and technique of their chosen instrument/s and will develop a deeper understanding of the authentic traditions and cultural context in which it is played in Mali and the wider region.
 Students will learn griot rhythms from throughout West Africa, predominantly Mali.

-At night and during weekends, students will have opportunities to explore the bustling music scene of Bamako.
-They are invited to attend music festivals, ceremonies and marriages, and other cultural events in Bamako and surrounding villages.
+At night and during weekends, students will have ample opportunities to explore the bustling music scene of Bamako, West Africa’s music capital.
+They are invited to attend the many and varied local music festivals, ceremonies and marriages, and other cultural events in Bamako and surrounding villages.
 Students are welcome to accompany Bwazan’s on their local and regional performances.